Renjian-buchai/cinitpp/readme.md

 cinitpp -G -I <INPUT DIRECTORY>
 ```

-Using config file `-F` will suppress all messages (e.g., `Wrote configuration to...`)
+Using config file `-F` will suppress all non-error messages (e.g., `Wrote configuration to ~/.cinitpp.json`)

 ## Limitations

-Due to my inability to give a shit and std::filesystem's default separators, Windows configurations will not be compatible with linux.
+Due to my inability to give a shit and std::filesystem's substandard design choices, Windows configurations will not be compatible with linux.

-## Future plans

-- Making it configurable
-- Making it save the configuration

-## Build instructions

-### Dependencies
+## Dependencies

 - nlohmann/json 3.11.0